Simulation Containers Reference

 All containers support CPU-only execution, making them accessible for development and testing on standard hardware.
 Software rendering is handled via Mesa OpenGL, providing reliable rendering without GPU hardware.

-Simulation results and test reports are automatically saved within the container at /opt/chassy/reports.
-To persist these results on your host system when running locally, mount a local directory to this location:
+Simulation results and test reports are automatically saved within the container at `/opt/chassy/reports`.&#x20;

-When running through the Chassy workflow simulation step, the contents in /opt/chassy/reports will automatically be ingested into Chassy SLAM for reporting and user analysis.
+When running through the Chassy workflow simulation step, the contents in `/opt/chassy/reports` will automatically be ingested and viewable in the Simulation Step's details section.

 More information on results can be found on [Simulation Reports and Artifacts](/reference/simulation-reports-and-artifacts.md).